Computational Genomics Unit

 Laboratory of Genetics and Genomics

-The Computational Genomics Unit, led by Dr. Maragkakis, focuses on understanding the high-dimensional regulation in cells as a key component of discovering the mechanistic basis of the physiology and diseases of aging.
+The Computational Genomics Unit, led by Dr. Maragkakis, focuses on understanding the high-dimensional regulation of gene expression as a key component of discovering the mechanistic basis of the physiology and diseases of aging.
 We employ experimental and computational approaches to discover fundamental biological mechanisms that control RNA stability and dynamics.
-We develop tools to integrate high-throughput short and long-read sequencing and machine learning to decipher the defining features of co-translational mRNA decay, how it is regulated, and the downstream effects of RNA dynamics change across cells, tissues and aging.
+We develop tools to integrate high-throughput short- and long-read sequencing and machine learning to decipher the defining features of co-translational mRNA decay, how it is regulated, and the downstream effects of RNA dynamics in aging organs, tissues, and cells.

 RNA dynamics and co-translational mRNA decay

 Ibrahim F*, Oppelt J*, Maragkakis M*, Mourelatos Z, Ribothrypsis, a novel process of canonical mRNA decay, mediates ribosome-phased mRNA endonucleolysis Nucleic Acids Res. gkab713.
 (2021).
 PMID: 34428294